andrepucas/ia_oizys_simplexity_2021/README.md

   * If not: `sequence: 1`, `range: 1`.
 * When a "bad" piece is found:
   * `sequence: 0`, `range: 0`.
+* When checking sequences:
+   * `score` is only given if there is enough space to complete the sequence.
+   * Bigger sequences get more `score`.
+   * Sequences together get more `score` than sequences separated by empty spaces.

+For more detailed information on this heuristic, visit branch [V5] of this repository.

 ## References